Jarred Kelenic Player Props: Mariners vs. Angels

 Angels Pitching Rankings

-- The Angels have the 17th-ranked team ERA across all MLB pitching staffs (4.24).
+- The Angels have the 18th-ranked team ERA among all league pitching staffs (4.24).

-- Angels pitchers combine to rank 14th in baseball in home runs given up (67 total, one per game).
+- The Angels rank 15th in baseball in home runs surrendered (69 total, 1.1 per game).

-- Ohtani gets the start for the Angels, his eighth of the season.
-He is 5-2 with a 3.30 ERA and 96 strikeouts in 71 2/3 innings pitched.
+- Sandoval makes the start for the Angels, his 12th of the season.
+He is 3-5 with a 4.14 ERA and 40 strikeouts in 58 2/3 innings pitched.

-- His most recent appearance was in relief on Saturday when the righty tossed six innings against the Houston Astros, surrendering five earned runs while allowing nine hits.
+- In his last appearance on Saturday against the Houston Astros, the left-hander tossed 3 1/3 innings, allowing six earned runs while surrendering eight hits.

+- The 26-year-old has an ERA of 4.14, with 6.1 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .248 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.